Search in medicinals

 Properties: Acrid and bitter; balanced; toxic.

-Channel entry: Lung and heart channels.*
+Channel entry: Lung and heart channels.✽

-water swelling; abdominal distension; phlegm accumulations, food accumulations, and worm accumulations; pain in the heart [region] and abdomen; chronic tracheitis; cough and panting; tuberculosis of lymph nodes (scrofula), skin, or bone;
+Actions and indications: Expels water and dispels phlegm; breaks accumulation and kills worms.
+Treats water swelling; abdominal distension; phlegm accumulations, food accumulations, and worm accumulations; pain in the heart [region] and abdomen; chronic tracheitis; cough and panting; tuberculosis of lymph nodes (scrofula), skin, or bone;

-Product Area: Stellera chamaejasme: Inner Mongolia, Shānxī, Hénán, Qīnghǎi, Gānsū, Shǎnxī (Shaanxi), and Sìchuān.
+Production area: Stellera chamaejasme: Inner Mongolia, Shānxī, Hénán, Qīnghǎi, Gānsū, Shǎnxī (Shaanxi), and Sìchuān.
 Euphorbia fischeriana: Liáoníng, Jílín, Hēilóngjiāng, Inner Mongolia, and Héběi.
 Euphoria ebiacteolata:Hénán, Shāndōng, Jiāngsū, ānhuī, and Húběi.